-A major in one of the modern languages offers students a triple focus: language, culture, and literature.
+A major in Spanish or a minor in French or Spanish offers students a triple focus: language, culture, and literature.
 After successful completion of the program, majors will be equipped to:

-- comprehend and interpret written and spoken language; - express themselves in the written and spoken word of that language; - have a fundamental understanding of the literature and civilizations of the countries represented by the target language; and - value other cultures as responsible global citizens.
+- comprehend and interpret written and spoken language; - express themselves in the written and spoken word of that language; - have a fundamental understanding of the literature and civilizations of the countries represented by the target language; and - value other cultures as fellow global citizens.